- Brand name

 If you have trouble remembering to take your medicine, ask your pharmacist for some hints.

 If you take too much (overdose)

-Immediately telephone your doctor or Poisons Information Centre for advice – the telephone number in Australia is 13 11 26 and in New Zealand is 0800 POISON or 0800 764 766 – or go to Accident and Emergency (Casualty) at your nearest hospital, if you think that you or anyone else may have taken too much TOPRA.
+Immediately telephone your doctor or Poisons Information Centre (telephone Australia 13 11 26 or in New Zealand is 0800 POISON or 0800 764 766), or go to Accident and Emergency (Casualty) at your nearest hospital, if you or anyone else may have taken too much TOPRA.
 Do this even if there are no signs of discomfort or poisoning.
-You may need urgent medical attention.
-Keep telephone numbers for these places handy.
+Urgent medical attention may be needed.

 Things you must do